thomlake/streamingplot/README.md

  - Add legend functionality
  - Add support for color specification
  - Add support for creating animations
- - I realized the is already a `streamplot` command in matplotlib, maybe a renaming is needed
+ - There is already a `streamplot` command in matplotlib, maybe a renaming is needed

 About